 Why is cloud bookkeeping best for small businesses?

-Without getting lost in ‘geekspeak’, cloud computing simply means both the software apps you use and your data are stored on remote servers on the internet, rather than ‘locally’ on your computer’s hard drive or your server (s).
+Without getting too bogged down in jargon, cloud computing simply means that your data and the software programs you use are saved on remote servers on the internet rather than on your computer’s hard drive or server (s).

 The history of bookkeeping

 Before computers, accounting existed for millennia.
 To record debits and credits, revenue and costs, bookkeepers used paper ledgers.
 In the 1800s, machines began to play a role, and in the twentieth century, the introduction of computers revolutionized accounting.

 What better place to begin our look back at the history of cloud accounting than with the origins of computerized accounting?

 That date isn’t a typo — the earliest known example of computerized bookkeeping occurred almost a century ago.

 General Electric began processing payroll in 1955 by purchasing a cutting-edge UNIVAC computer.

 With its ability to crunch thousands of digits per second, UNIVAC made GE’s bookkeeping more quicker and significantly lowered mistake rates.

 Of course, computerized bookkeeping would take some time to catch on outside of large international corporations.